qdcmedia123/fbi-wanted-ws/README.md

 # Evnironment, Installation
 - Nodejs with TypeScript, Jest
 - Docker
-- Kubernetes, kubectl
+- Kubernetes
 - Minikube
 - Skaffold, See https://skaffold.dev/docs/install/
 - Node Nats Streaming
 - MongoDB

 ## Websocket API in NodeJS
-Node Nats Streaming has been used to create event server, While fetching the FBI Wanted list, at the same time the api publish event called FetchedFBIWantedlist, other services can listen to that event with data structure placed in listener folder of each service
+Node Nats Streaming has been used to create event based server(web socket), While fetching the FBI Wanted list, at the same time the api publish event called FetchedFBIWantedlist, other services can listen to that event with data structure placed in listener folder of each service

 ## 1.2 Docker file is added to its services
-fbi/Dockerfile, fbi_auth/Dockerfile
+Docker file has been added to its service fbi/Dockerfile, fbi_auth/Dockerfile

 ## 1.3 Kubernetes
 Deployment file has been added to infra/k8s directory